 - Of available DSI dollars in 2020, $669,848.49, $338,694.78 or 51 percent was spent on City CERT Program vendors (Central Certification program, a small business program recognized by the City and Ramsey County); of that $205,403.73 was spent on Women Business Enterprises ( 60.65 percent).

 - The department moved from 10.9 percent people of color represented in its workforce in 2014 to 21.4 percent in 2021.
 DSI’s goal is 48 percent.
 We moved from 11 percent women our department’s workforce to 33 percent in 2021.
 DSI’s goal is 51 percent.

 Habitat for Humanity

-Under DSI Director Ricardo Cervantes’ leadership, the department coordinates the City’s volunteer efforts with Twin Cities Habitat for Humanity, engaging City departments, the Office of the Mayor, and City Council in helping to build a “Saint Paul for all.”
+Under former DSI Director Ricardo Cervantes’ leadership, the department coordinated the City’s volunteer efforts with Twin Cities Habitat for Humanity, engaging City departments, the Office of the Mayor, and City Council in helping to build a “Saint Paul for all.”

 Each year approximately:

 - 16 different departments are represented